ryuphi/astrology-api/README.md

     *Also you can use `npm run dev`, this option run with nodemon to watch changes.*

     ##### with Docker (only install)

     ```bash
     docker-compose run api npm install
     ```

     ##### with Docker (install & running)

     ```bash
     docker-compose up -d
     ```
+   Running with docker use traefik as a proxy then you may use `http://api.localhost` instead of `http://localhost:3000`

 ### Usage